blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > 		- Again, massacre of Moroccan Jews
 > 		- End of Marinid Dynasty, and establishment of Wattasid Dynasty
 > - Arguments from the Jewish Virtual Library: https://www.jewishvirtuallibrary.org/the-treatment-of-jews-in-arab-islamic-countries
+> - More notes about pogroms on Jews by Berber Muslims: https://www.quora.com/Why-did-so-many-Muslims-commit-pogroms-on-Jews-throughout-history/answer/Oleg-Zachary-Kis
+> 	- Virtually all of the pogroms and massacres that took place prior to the early 1900s when the Zionist agenda became activated were done in the context of Muslim vs. Muslim and Muslim vs. French colonialist conflicts in which the Jews, rightly or wrongly, were perceived as having chosen to favor the wrong side in those conflicts.
+>  	- The sacks of Cordoba took place in the context of Berber vs. Umayyad conflict in which the Berbers massacred many non-Jews too.
+>   		- The First Fitna happened starting during the third caliph of the Rashidun Caliphate, where the caliph Uthman was accused of nepotism and killed by rebels.
+After him, Ali was elected as the caliph by the rebels.
+>     		- Ali was non-violent, but since the rebels elected him, he was seen as an accomplice in the murder of Uthman by some.
+Ali also lost support when he arbitrated with Mu'awiya instead of defeating him, when he chose to plead in the name of Quran, which others said was a deceptive move.
+By Islam, the judgement had to be left to God, but Ali took matters into his own hands.
+>   		- Ayisha (wife of Mohammed at 6), Talha and Zubayr revolted against Ali to depose him.
+In the Battle of Camel, they were defeated, and Ayisha was not killed, and pardoned, but blamed for the loss of life.
+She herself felt bad about it afterwards.
+> 		- These rebels were Kharijites (the leavers, of caliph Ali), who later formed into a non-activist Ibadiyya.
+Sunnis believe the caliphs should be from Qurayshite descent, Shi'ias believe the Imams should be descendants of Ali, and Ibadis believe anyone can be a leader, and they need not rule the entire Islamic world.
+>   		- Mu'awiya ibn Abu Sufiyan, the governor of Syria fought Ali.
+The first Kharijites were original supporters of Ali who rebelled against his acceptance of arbitration talks to settle the conflict with Mu'awiya at the Battle of Siffin.
+They asserted that "judgement belongs to God alone".
+They were defeated in the Battle of Nahrawan in 658.
+Ali was assassinated later in 661 by a Kharijite member.
+>     		- The Ummayyad Caliphate was formed in 661 by Mu'awiya, and he kept the Kharijites in check.
+The Kharijite revolts continued into the the Abbasid period, but the militant groups were later eliminated, and were replaced by the non-activist Ibadiyya.
+Ibadis live in Oman and some parts of North Africa, and they condemn Kharijites as extremists.
+>         	- Later, the Kharijite Revolt, or the Berber Revolt took place during the 10th Ummayad caliph.
+>         	- The Berbers were taxed heavily by the Umayyad military caste, contrary to Islamic law.
+So many Berbers grew receptive to puritan Kharijite activists.
+> - More, related (General history of Jewish oppression): https://www.quora.com/Why-have-the-Jews-been-persecuted-throughout-history/answer/David-Bledsoe?no_redirect=1
+> - King Mohammed V of Morocco didn't hand over the Jews to the Germans, calling them their citizens
+> - When Portugese massacred Jews in Kerala, as a continuation of their genocide of Jews in Iberia, the Muslims of Kerala (Mappila) protected them by making them dress like them so the Portugese won't identify them - https://www.quora.com/Did-Muslims-protect-the-Jewish-people/answer/Arun-Mohan-%E0%B4%85%E0%B4%B0%E0%B5%81%E0%B5%BA-%E0%B4%AE%E0%B5%8B%E0%B4%B9%E0%B5%BB
+> - Tipu Sultan destroyed some Synagogues in Kerala.
 > ## The Middle Ages
 > ### The Crusades
 > - They started with the goal of recapturing Jerusalem